-8. STATUTORY VIOLATIONS
+8. STATUTORY VIOLATIONS:

 A Statutory Violation occurs when liabilities are incurred or payments are made on the State's behalf without prior approval of a State Purchase Order, Small Dollar Grant Award, Grant Agreement, or State Contract, when required under this Fiscal Rule.
+A Statutory Violation also occurs when liabilities are incurred or payments are made that exceed the unencumbered balance of the appropriation to which the resulting disbursement would be charged.